felleg/felleg.gitlab.io-backup/content/posts/30DaysMusicChallenge.md

 I first encountered this song in my younger days as I was surfing Newgrounds.
 It was featured in a parody called "Dumbass Mario" by Bigfoot3290.
-The video was since deleted from Newgrounds (old content regularly gets deleted from the website), but [it survives on deviantart](https://www.deviantart.com/bigfoot3290/art/Dumbass-Mario-32854685) (if you're really that curious).
+The video was since deleted from Newgrounds (old content regularly gets deleted from the website), but [it survives on deviantart](https://www.deviantart.com/bigfoot3290/art/Dumbass-Mario-32854685) if you're really that curious.

 I find this cover fascinating because it squeezes so much out of the relatively [simple overworld theme from Super Mario Land](https://www.youtube.com/watch?v=Gb33Qnbw520).
 And, you know, I'm a sucker for classy piano